1990–91 AEK Athens F.C. season: Overview

-In a season that was quickly forgotten, AEK finished 3rd and their top scorer was Daniel Batista with 14 goals, who was decided to be framed by more capable teammates to continue the spectacular and offensive football of Dušan Bajević.
-The only positive elements of the season was the necessary time credit that was given to Bajević, to prepare the club's "comeback" on the following seasons.
-And the continuation was proved to be indeed compensating.
+In a season that was quickly forgotten, AEK did not manage to claim any distinctions, finishing 3rd in the league.
+Their top scorer with 14 goals was Daniel Batista, who was decided to be supported by more capable teammates to continue the spectacular and offensive football of Bajević.
+Among the things that stood out were the victory at the derby against Olympiacos in Rhodes and a satisfying 6–0 win against Xanthi.
+The only positive elements of the season was the necessary time credit that was given to Bajević, to prepare the club's "comeback" on the following seasons that was proved to be indeed compensating.